 23. Shonekan, a British-trained lawyer, ruled Nigeria the shortest; 2 months and 21 days while Olusegun Obasanjo ruled, as both military and civilian Head-of-State, ruled Nigeria the longest for 11 years, 228 days.
 However, General Yakubu Gowon ruled Nigeria the longest at a stretch; 8 years, 362 days.

 24. Every Nigerian Head of State with an Ogun State indigene as his deputy, whether removed or sustained, died in office.
-Read more here.
+Read the full story here.

 25. All Nigerian leaders that were civilian presidents were once teachers, except Olusegun Obasanjo and Muhammadu Buhari.

-26. No other state has produced more Heads-of-State than Niger (Ibrahim Babangida, Abdussallam Abubakar), Katsina (Muhammadu Buhari, Umar Musa Yar’Adua), and Ogun (Olusegun Obasanjo, Ernest Shonekan) States.
+26. No other state has produced more Nigerian leaders as Heads-of-State than Niger (Ibrahim Babangida, Abdussallam Abubakar), Katsina (Muhammadu Buhari, Umar Musa Yar’Adua), and Ogun (Olusegun Obasanjo, Ernest Shonekan) States.

 27. In 1966, Nigeria had no Head-of-State for three days (July 29 to August 1).